decaporg/decap-cms/website/content/docs/configuration-options.md

 The `backend` option specifies how to access the content for your site, including authentication.
 Full details and code samples can be found in [Authentication & Backends](https://www.netlifycms.org/docs/authentication-backends).

+**Note**: no matter where you access Netlify CMS — whether running locally, in a staging environment, or in your published site — it will always fetch and commit files in your hosted repository (for example, on GitHub), on the branch you configured in your Netlify CMS config.yml file.
+This means that content fetched in the admin UI will match the content in the repository, which may be different from your locally running site.
+It also means that content saved using the admin UI will save directly to the hosted repository, even if you're running the UI locally or in staging.

 ## Publish Mode